-A number of new standards, amendments and interpretations have been issued by the International Accounting Standards Board but were not effective for the periods ended June 30, 2016.
-They were not applied in preparing the condensed consolidated interim financial statements.
+A number of new standards, and amendments to standards and interpretations have been issued by the International Accounting Standards Board but are not effective for the year ending December 31, 2016.
+Accordingly, they were not applied in preparing the condensed consolidated interim financial statements.
 None is expected to have a significant effect on the consolidated financial statements, except: